-On average, 32% of complaints were upheld, while 29% were not upheld and 12% were not pursued
+On average, 26% of complaints were upheld, while 52% were not upheld and 12% were not pursued

-In 2022, on average, 32% of complaints were upheld by the SROs' juries.
+In 2023, on average, 26% of complaints were upheld by the SROs' juries.
 The responsible SRO's jury considered that the advertisements complained about in these cases are in breach of the relevant national advertising codes.
 Conversely, about 29% of complaints were not upheld by SROs.
-The number of complaints that were not pursued due to a lack of adequate information or unsubstantial reasons for complaining remained the same at 12%.
-The share of complaints that were received and were out of the SROs' remit accounted for 15%.
+The share of complaints that were received and were out of the SROs' remit accounted for 10%.
+While the number of complaints that were not pursued due to a lack of adequate information or unsubstantial reasons for complaining accounted for 5%.

-The graph below showcases how the different outcomes of complaints evolved since 2018.
+The graph below showcases how the different outcomes of complaints evolved since 2019.

-2019 saw an increase in the number of complaints upheld in Europe, coupled with a record low in complaints that were not upheld.
-In contrast, 2020 and 2022 recorded an increase in not upheld complaints.
-Informally resolved complaints remained relatively stable over the past 3 years - these are .
+In 2023, the number of complaints not upheld surpasses the number of upheld complaints, with upheld complaints decreasing by 6% compared to the previous year and not upheld complaints remain the same as in 2022.
+Informally resolved complaints remained relatively stable over the past 3 years.
 These are cases that were solved before the SROs' jury or complaints committee could take a decision, by mediating between the advertiser and the plaintiff towards a satisfactory solution for the latter.